My Week In Whale Tails: What It’s Really Like Wearing A Visible Thong

 Advertisement

 At that point, I figured I had the hang of this whole whale tail thing.
-Maybe Paris Hilton and Christina Milian had it right when they wore their thongs above their pants after all.
+Maybe Paris Hilton and Christina Milian had it right when they wore their thongs above their trousers after all.
 So I tried to style a real G-string.
-Since I don’t own any low-rise pants — I’m still team high-rise for the time being — I had to settle for wearing vintage parachute pants worn low enough on my hips so that my underwear would peek over.
+Since I don’t own any low-rise jeans — I’m still team high-rise for the time being — I had to settle for wearing vintage parachute pants worn low enough on my hips so that my underwear would peek over.
 Almost immediately upon stepping outside my front door, I felt uncomfortable.
-As I walked to Trader Joe’s, I noticed that people were looking — no, staring — at me.
+As I walked to the supermarket, I noticed that people were looking — no, staring — at me.

 Within five minutes, I turned around, skipping groceries and heading back to my sartorial safety net of baggy jeans and a hoodie.
 Every last piece of photo evidence was, in turn, deleted from my phone.